NirajSahare/Telecom-Churn-Analysis/README.md

   State

 ![Image](https://github.com/user-attachments/assets/d396d750-673e-4116-b4d6-a445d1542ca1)
-## 🔍 Key Business Insights
-Customers with month-to-month contracts have the highest churn rate.
-Online payment methods show higher churn rates compared to traditional methods.
-Customers with shorter tenure periods are more likely to leave.
-Service bundles (e.g., internet + streaming) reduce churn probability.
-Geographic trends show some states have significantly higher churn rates.
-## ❓ Business Questions Answered
-1. What are the key demographic factors influencing churn?
-2. How does contract type affect churn rates?
-3. Which services contribute most to customer retention or churn?
-4. Are there specific states with higher churn rates?
-5. What customer profile is most at risk of churning?
-6. How can the company reduce churn through targeted interventions?

 ## 💡 Suggestions for Reducing Churn
 ✔️ Offer discounts or loyalty rewards for long-term contracts.
 ✔️ Improve service quality for customers in high-churn states.